 Then somewhere in the late 1980s, I started hanging out with poets.
 The Unbearables.
 It was great.
 I made art for their Assembling Magazine, then wrote and read a poem.
 My hands and voice were shaking.
 But I loved it, and did it again, and again.
 Eventually memorizing all my pieces and having a pretty good run at readings around New York up until the early 2000s.

 There are few things more exciting than being on stage.
 Really.
 I love it.
 Couldn’t tell you why I stopped.
 That is, until a hot summer night in Connecticut, July 2014, when spontaneously drawn into the lights and fire you see in these photographs, snapped by Tom Burnett.
 It was brief, silent, and it didn’t occur to me that there would be documentation.
 Though that’s the current nature of life, when almost everyone always carries a device that records images.
-Still freaks me out, and gets totally meta in 09 Night Red Cat, where another hand with another phone appears at stage right.
+Still freaks me out, and gets totally meta in 09 Night Red Cat (the seventh image below), where another hand with another phone appears at stage right.

 They strike me as very different from the colorfields and folds that have been my focus for the past year or so.
 Which brings us to this question: Does the artist’s personality drive the work, or does the art take control of the persona?